-On December 18, 2013, at the request of Appellants' counsel, USPS local Branch Manager Tracy D. Daniels executed an affidavit affirming that the return receipt tracking numbers provided by Appellees were never processed through the mail system.
+On December 18, 2013, at the request of Appellants' counsel, USPS local Branch numbers provided by Appellees were never processed through the mail system.
 Regarding both tracking numbers, Ms. Daniels, who has been with the postal service for more than 20 years, stated in her affidavit: